informatica-unica/lip/expr/boolexpr/README.md

 ### Rules

 The rules section defines the productions of the grammar.
-The start symbol is `prog`, with has the following production:
+The start symbol is `prog`, which has the following production:
 ```ocaml
 prog:
   | e = expr; EOF { e }